afbora/ISO-Countries-States/README.md

 # ISO Countries States
-Here ISO 3166 Countries and states from iso.org
+Here ISO 3166 Countries and states as sql from iso.org

 ### Available Countries